 - Easy to offend: if confronted with criticism or the possibility of being disliked, 2’s may have their emotional security shattered

+Helping others is good but should not mean that self-care is out of the question.
 To live a more balanced life, those with type 2 personalities should understand that help goes both ways and practice setting more reasonable expectations.
-Not everyone will react to their service the same way, so preparing for rejection will keep 2’s more secure when it happens.
-Helping others is good but should not mean that self-care is out of the question.
+Not everyone will react to their service the same way, so preparing for rejection will keep 2’s more secure.

 Enneagram Test Type 2

-If you feel like you could be an Enneagram type 2, but you still are not entirely sure, you can take a test.
+If you feel like you could be an Enneagram type 2 but are still not entirely sure, you can take a test.
 We recommend the Truity Enneagram Test.

 Truity also provides a six-page report of in-depth information and questions to help you identify your enneagram type.
 Over one million users have taken this test and have been satisfied with their results.